 It is important to understand here that not only can you, the victim, sue the ‘bad actor/deceiver” for the damage done but if they willfully or knowingly violated SCUTPA; the court shall award treble damages.
 These damages are three times the actual damage plus the lawyer’s fees and the court costs.

 Types of Deceptive or Unfair Trade Practices

 A variety of unfair trade practices automatically fall under the South Carolina Unfair Trade Practice Act.
 These include but are not limited to the following:

 - If auto lenders ask for or require the full amount of comprehensive insurance coverage as one of the many conditions condition of qualifying for a car loan

 - Admission tickets resale.
 This is for the scalper and not the original ticket seller.

-- If someone uses fictitious names to misrepresent the geographic origin, business location, or manufacturing facility ownership that too intentionally.
+- If someone uses fictitious names to misrepresent the geographic origin, business location, or manufacturing facility ownership intentionally.

 - Deceptive or false advertising for live musical performances

 - Misleading, deceptive, and false advertising by lawyers such as creating an unreasonable expectation of outcomes

-- Food product misrepresentation and stating that it is a product of South Carolina when in actual it is not
+- Food product misrepresentation and stating that it is a product of South Carolina when in actuality it is not

 - Price gouging when the state is in an emergency or national crisis

 - Selling fuel below cost to hurt competition

-- Wholesalers who sell products for lower prices at retails
+- Wholesalers who sell products for lower prices at retail

 - Soliciting contributions or donations of services and goods at the time of a disaster and if these solicitations are misleading willfully and knowingly

 - Glass companies paying for referrals, paying the person whose glass is broken, paying the individual’s insurance deductible in exchange for their business, or to make false insurance claims;